mcoutada/OT303-python/README.md

 - Apache Hadoop
 <br>
 The course is divided into 3 main projects:
-1. Admission challenge.
+1. Admission challenge.<br>
-2. Creating Dags with Apache Airflow
+2. Creating Dags with Apache Airflow<br>
-3. Processing Big Data files with Apache Hadoop
+3. Processing Big Data files with Apache Hadoop<br>

 Led by an expert in the field as a mentor.
 Organized using Agile methodology, with weekly sprints, daily meetings, and JIRA tickets.<br>